ShashaankV/IMF_WEO_dash/README.md

 ## Motivation

-IMF WEO Hackathon Generated for the International Monetary Fund 2018 data visualization 2 hour hackathon.
+IMF WEO Hackathon - This was produced for the International Monetary Fund 2018 data visualization, 4 hour hackathon.
 The goal was to make an insightful product for the World Economic Outlook report (WEO) (more below).
 Notably forecasts made by IMF go through a complex process between country teams and aggregated adjustments.
 We focused on a tool that assessed the country-level and aggregate predictions.
 The product was the design of Michelle C Mandolia, Benjamin P Cohn, and Shashaank Vattikuti.

 Our guideline: